MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bring-your-own-channel.md

 3. Send the activity to the message relay processor.

 After building the activity payload, it calls the message relay processor's PostActivityAsync method to send the activity to Direct Line.
-The channel adapter should also pass the event handler, which the relay processor will invoke as soon as it receives an outbound message from OmniChannel for Customer Service through Direct Line.
+The channel adapter should also pass the event handler, which the relay processor will invoke as soon as it receives an outbound message from Omnichannel for Customer Service through Direct Line.

 #### Process outbound activities

 The relay processor invokes the event handler to send outbound activities to the respective channel adapter, and the adapter then processes the outbound activities.
-The channel adapter does the following steps:
+The channel adapter performs the following outbound activities:

 1. Convert outbound activities to the channel response model.